Enterprise relationship management software vendor Kana Communications Inc. and customer interaction software provider

 "In the beginning, we will be focused on wrapping the analytics layer around our platform," Bettua said.

 Both companies have been developing with a Java platform, using enterprise Java beans (EJB) and the Java 2 platform, Enterprise Edition (J2EE), Bettua said.
-The use of Java-based technologies
+The use of Java-based technologies will ease product integration, he said.

 New products are in the works, although company executives declined to give specifics.
 "The opportunities (for new products) are incredible," said Steve Robins, director of product marketing at Broadbase.
 By combining Kana's e-business platform with Broadbase's analytical and operational applications, the companies' customers can expect to see a lot of integration between the different products, he said.